This venture capital leader proves that the best things can come in small packages.

 Currently, all externally-hired trainees are recruited through the summer vacation scheme.
 The firm recruits one year in advance, so is looking for candidates who would be available to commence a training contract in September 2025 and would have completed their LPC or SQE in full before joining.

 Marriott Harrison is a leading independent London law firm recognised for the high-quality and personable approach of its lawyers.

 The firm provides a partner-led service for clients across a wide range of commercial practice areas and sectors, with a particular focus on owner-managed businesses and investors into those enterprises.
 It operates at a level which is often only matched by firms several times larger, deploying specialist teams of lawyers who work at the highest levels of competence in each of its core practice areas.

 The firm’s lawyers have diverse professional backgrounds.
-Some have had previous non-legal careers, others have considerable experience at magic circle or major city firms and an increasing number are home grown.
+Some have had careers before joining the legal profession, while others have considerable experience at magic circle or major city firms, and an increasing number are homegrown.

-Seat options: Corporate, Restructuring & banking, Commercial & IP/IT, Employment, Dispute resolution, & Real estate
+Seat options: Corporate, Business Restructuring & Banking, Commercial & IP/IT, Employment, Dispute Resolution and Commercial Real Estate.

 This Firm's Rankings in